'Is there anything more attractive in life than making the impossible possible?' Vanda Scaravelli, Awakening the Spine

 Vanda and Scaravelli Inspired Yoga.

-First introduced to yoga by my aunt as a teenager I was encouraged to join her in morning sun salutations.
-Since then the course that has lead to the yoga I practice today was initially varied.
+I was first introduced to yoga by my aunt as a young teenager.
+She was yoga teacher and I was encouraged to join her on the odd sunny morning to salute the sun.
+As a young adult I struggled to find yoga classes in London (would you believe that!?) when I finally did I wouldn’t describe it as successful but, I persisted and the course that has lead to the yoga I practice today was initially varied.

 Now in my forties I have over 8 years of teaching behind me and a clear tradition that I follow.
 Having studied with many principle Scavarelli Inspired mentors I have developed a supportive and inclusive disposition.
-I believe in an inevitable effort to effect what we want but, practice in contradiction to 'no pain no gain' culture.
-I am totally committed to sharing the joy of yoga through my understanding of what the body can experience
+I believe in the inevitable effort needed to effect change but, practice in contradiction to 'no pain no gain' culture.
+I am totally committed to sharing the joy of yoga through my continuing realisation of what the body can enjoy.

 Vanda and Scaravelli Inspired Yoga

-Vanda never wished for her yoga to become a labelled system but, simply an invitation for individual to understand their own natural patterns within the body, accessing a personal independence and joy at the deepest level available.
+Vanda never wished for her yoga to become a labelled system but, simply an invitation for individuals to understand their own natural patterns within the body; accessing a personal independence and joy at the deepest level.

 From what I have read and gathered Vanda's music and aesthetics influenced her percipience of yoga.
-She understood the body as a thing of beauty to be recognised as a whole instrument to be played in order to find its absolute potential and liberty
+She understood the body as a thing of beauty to be recognised as a whole instrument to be played in order to find its absolute potential and liberty.
+She often described movement in musical terms.

 If I have done dog once, I have done it one thousand times.
 The clue is in the title 'practice' and that is exactly what is needed.

 It is important to do this somehow without the asanas (shapes) becoming a mechanical habit.
-In my experience the poses and movement are never the same twice.
+In my experience the poses and articulations are never the same twice.

-If we bring our absolute attention to the practice using our breath and awareness to investigate the shapes we are making, picking up on ever nuance and exploring them until a recognisable end.
+If we bring our absolute attention to the practice using our breath and attention to detail to investigate the shapes we are making.
+We pick up on ever nuance; exploring them until a recognisable end.
 Then our practice will offer us something new and revealing every time we visit it.

 Space and Time...